What are the best headphones for cycling? Should you cycle with earphones or earbuds?

 What’s in the box: AfterShotz Aeropex sport headphones – 2 x Magnetic charging cables – User manual – Earplugs – Rubber case – Sports belt.

-Vidonn F1 Titanium with Mic for Running
+2. Vidonn F1 Titanium

-A bit cheaper than the AfterShotz Aeropex (available on Amazon for 60/120$, keep an eye on special offers), made in titanium, alloy, and TPU, the Vidonn F1 are another interesting option when it comes to choosing the best biking headphones for your needs.
+A bit cheaper than the AfterShotz Aeropex (available on Amazon for 60/120$, keep an eye on special offers), made in titanium, alloy, and TPU, the Vidonn F1 is another interesting option when it comes to choosing the best biking headphones for your needs.

-They are a bit heavier than the Aeropex (38g), but very comfortable to wear, if they feel tight, you can move the backbone upward, adjusting to the proper position also improves the sound experience.
+They are a bit heavier than the Aeropex (38g) but very comfortable to wear, if they feel tight, you can move the backbone upward, adjusting to the proper position also improves the sound experience.

 Like with the Aftershotz, you can use the included earplugs to close your ears and feel the pure bone conduction tone quality.